morettic2015/aleaders_webhook/README.md

 #### 6) Inside campaign call webhook url =>
     *       https://yourmauticinstall.com/webhook/index.php?mobile=xxxx&email=123@mail.com

-### 7) Its done now you will have a unsubscibe webhook for some mautic campaign
+### 7) Its done now you will have a unsubscibe webhook given some mautic campaign action been triggered